 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Community EngagementFinancial Management.
 5.2 Greater Role Clarity The Act provides for the role of council, councillor, mayor or president and CEO.
-The role of the council is to: govern the local government's affairs be responsible for the performance of the local government's functions.
-The Local Government Act Review Panel recommended that roles and responsibilities of elected members and senior staff be better defined in law.
-It is proposed that these roles and responsibilities are further defined in the legislation.
-These proposed roles will be open to further consultation and input.
-These roles would be further strengthened through Council Communications Agreements (see item 5.3).
+The role of the council is to: govern the local government's affairs be responsible for the performance of the local government's functions. recommended that roles and responsibilities of elected members and senior staff be better defined in law.
 Current Local Government Position Item 5.2 aligns with Advocacy Position 2.6.36 - 'Roles and Responsibilities' That clarification of roles and responsibilities for Mayors/ Presidents, Councillors and CEOs be reviewed to ensure that there is no ambiguity.
 Recommendation Supported It is proposed to amend the Act to specify the roles and responsibilities of the Mayor or President.
 While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that the Mayor or President is responsible for: Representing and speaking on behalf of the whole council and the local government, at all times being consistent with the resolutions of council Facilitating the democratic decision-making of council by presiding at council meetings in accordance with the Act Developing and maintaining professional working relationships between councillors As above